wilfred11/expectation_maximization/README.md

 $likelihoodCluster2 = \frac{p2}{p1+p2}$

 When plugging in the numbers likelihoodCluster1 = 0.18 and likelihoodCluster2=0.82.
 These chances (which add up to 1) express the likelihood a number is part of one of both clusters.
 For every datapoint in the dataset, these cluster likelihoods are calculated.
+For some dataset these numbers calculated and rounded.

 ![likeli_it_0](https://github.com/user-attachments/assets/e709d323-c3d0-4982-af23-0e88bcc65379)